The Power of Small Actions

 Posted June 11, 2014

-Keywords: Demographics, government, local economies, small urbanism, wealth inequality, Innovation, Preservation, Economic Sustainability, Leadership & Management, Communications & Messaging, Urban Planning, Populace, Resources, Economy, Urbanism, Policy
+Keywords: Demographics, government, local economies, small urbanism, wealth inequality, Innovation, Smart Cities, Economic Sustainability, Leadership & Management, Communications & Messaging, Urban Planning, Populace, Resources, Economy, Urbanism, Policy

 |Vauban: you don't have to be a hippy to live the dream|

 Sitting in a curry house after a meeting, a friend of mine was getting passionate about the importance of governments.
 Never mind all this local community stuff, he argued: if you really want to improve society you need governments to take big actions to redistribute income.